expfactory/expfactory/docs/pages/1-generate-https.md

 #### Step 3.
 Get certificates with certbot

 Now obtain a certificate by running this command.
+Note that if you aren't using a container, or you aren't the root user, you might need to add `sudo`.

 ```bash
 certbot certonly --nginx -d "${DOMAIN}" -d "www.${DOMAIN}" --email "${EMAIL}" --agree-tos --redirect
 ```

+Equivalently, if your domain doesn't have `www.` you can remove the second `-d` argument.

 #### Step 4.
 Stop nginx